onextech/react-graphql-bp/README.md

 # WARNING: DEPRECATED
-This boilerplate is deprecated as it is now succeeded by https://github.com/onextech/reactbp instead.
+This boilerplate is deprecated as it is now succeeded by https://github.com/onextech/reactbp.

 ## React GraphQL Boilerplate